 Whether or not you need an $800 prebuilt gaming PC depends on what you expect to get out of your investment.

-On the other hand, there are those who to buy a computer that will last them for a long time.
+On the other hand, some want to buy a computer that will last them for a long time.
 Keep in mind, though, that bleeding-edge technology will also bleed your wallet dry, so if this is what you want, you have to make sure that you are ready to pay top dollar for it.

 If a bad cable fries the GPU on your prebuilt PC, you can make a warranty claim and get it fixed.
 If you built your own PC, that cable is your responsibility.

-You might even be able to snatch the GPU you want on a great discount, and it will likely cost you about the same as the PCs on this list, but instead of having to settle for what other people decided should be in your system you can have a degree of control at least over which graphics card you will be using.
+You might even be able to snatch the GPU you want at a great discount, and the total will likely cost you about the same as the PCs on this list, but instead of having to settle for what other people decided should be in your system you can have a degree of control at least over which graphics card you’ll be using.

 If this is something that you think might interest you we suggest you take a look at our list of the best prebuilt PCs under $500.